LuxMiranda/herms/README.md

 #### Configuring Herm's and managing recipe files

-Herm's stores its recipes file, ``recipes.herms``,  and configuration file, ``config.hs``, in the same directory.
-Herm's keeps track of its location!
-Run ``herms datadir`` to see the full directory path.
+Herm's stores files in the following locations:

+- The configuration file, `config.hs` in the XDG configuration directory, typically `~/.config/herms` on most Linux systems

+- The recipes file, `recipes.herms` in the XDG data directory, typically `~/.local/share/herms` on most Linux systems

+To see where these are stored on your system, run ``herms datadir``.

 ``config.hs`` is a pseudo-Haskell-source-code file with several options for configuring the behaviour of Herm's.
 It currently supports the following options: